jerryjappinen/bellevue-docs/pipeline/production.md

 Among other things,

-- HTML
-	- will be minified,
+- HTML will be minified, and comments will be removed.
-	- comments will be removed
+- CSS will be minified, and comments will be removed.
-- CSS
-	- will be minified
-	- comments will be removed
+- JS will be minified and uglified, and comments will be removed.
-- JS
-	- will be minified and uglified
+- All static assets will be copied ofer to a the assets directory, and all related URLs resolved.
-	- comments will be removed

 ## Running the build scripts